pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 This digest provides a convenient data set for use by software annunciators or other alarm consumers.

-Thirdly, the plugin operates zero or more user-defined switch or notification outputs dependent upon the alarm states present in the digest.
+Thirdly, the plugin operates zero or more user-defined, suppressable, switch or notification outputs dependent upon the alarm states present in the digest.
 This allows, for example, the operation of an indicator when a warning or alert state is present and an audible alarm when an alarm or emergency state is present.
+Each output can be suppressed by the appearance of a transient true value on an associated key allowing the easy implementation of a 'silence alarm' function.

 ## Configuration